 However, even during the best months, the weather can be unpredictable.
 It can be sunny in the morning and cloudy in the afternoon.
 It can also be the other way around.
 That’s why it’s important to be prepared for all kinds of weather.

 ABC short trek completes in 7 days and is equally enthralling as the long trek.
 ABC short trek is a moderate trek to the lap of the Annapurna range.

-The trek starts from Kimche where we will reach out from Pokhara after 3 hours of drive.
+The trek starts from Kimche where we will reach Pokhara after 3 hours of driving.

-Check out the Annapurna Base Camp Trekking Video from YouTube.
+Check out the Annapurna Base Camp Trekking Video on YouTube.

-From Kimche, we walk an hour and reach a beautiful village of Ghandruk.
+From Kimche, we walk an hour and reach the beautiful village of Ghandruk.
 We follow a bamboo forest trail and reach Chomrong village, another lovely village with a breathtaking landscape.